ipfs/helia-verified-fetch/packages/verified-fetch/README.md

 1. `TypeError` - If the resource argument is not a string, CID, or CID string.
 2. `TypeError` - If the options argument is passed and not an object.
 3. `TypeError` - If the options argument is passed and is malformed.
 4. `AbortError` - If the content request is aborted due to user aborting provided AbortSignal.
+Note that this is a `AbortError` from `@libp2p/interface` and not the standard `AbortError` from the Fetch API.

 # Install